uvd/sui-move-intro-course/unit-one/lessons/5_functions.md

 - **private**: the default visibility of a function; it can only be accessed by functions inside the same module
 - **public**: the function is accessible by functions inside the same module, and by functions defined in another module
-- **public(friend)**: the function is accessible by functions inside the same module and by functions defined in modules that are included on [the module's friends list](https://diem.github.io/move/friends.html).
+- **public (friend)**: the function is accessible by functions inside the same module and by functions defined in modules that are included on [the module's friends list](https://diem.github.io/move/friends.html).

 ## Entry Functions

 In Sui Move, entry functions are simply functions that can be called by a transactions.
 They must satisfy the following three requirements:

-- Denoted by the keyword `entry`
+- be denoted by the keyword `entry`
 - have no return value
 - (optional) have a mutable reference to an instance of the `TxContext` type in the last parameter